lisaliu2020/RoboPi/emotion-detect/README.md

 ##Python Files

-picam.py -> python file to be able to collect information from the picamera using created cascades
+picam.py -> python file to be able to collect information from the picamera using our created cascades and two buttons which will then log the information to our database which will be shown on our web application *[look at Web Application section]*

 faceDetect_test.py -> python file to test cascades on webcam camera